-While earning more than $1,260 per month will likely disqualify you for approval of social security disability, the rules can change once you are approved in terms of what you are allowed to make while actually drawing disability.
+For 2021, the amount you can earn per month while drawing social security disability is $1,276, up from $1,260 in 2020.
+While earning more than $1,276 per month will likely disqualify you for approval of social security disability, the rules can change once you are approved in terms of what you are allowed to make while actually drawing disability.
 The expectation from the SSA is that you are not working for a living while you are drawing benefits.
 But, you are allowed to make money within a certain standard threshold.
 This is considered a trial work period.

 For 2020 and likely 2021, you can only earn $910 per month during a trial work period while receiving social security disability benefits.
 If you are earning less than this threshold, it is unlikely to trigger a trial work period flag.

 If someone earns more than $910 per month, it could cause benefits to be discontinued.
 All income that is earned while on social security disability needs to be reported, and earning too much will be flagged.
 If the work that you do earns you greater than the $910 per month, it is expected that you discontinue the work.

 In addition, the ability to work a job that earns a livable wage could call your current benefits into question and spark a re-evaluation of benefits.
 During this, it will be questioned and you will need to prove that you are unable to earn a livable wage.